-In general, only RoRo vessels and inland waterway barges can be used for transporting new vehicles.
+In general, only Ro-Ro vessels and inland waterway barges can be used for waterborne transport of new vehicles.
 The security and quality rules that follow apply integrally on this kind of vessels.

 5.1.
-RoRo vessels
+Ro-Ro vessels

 5.1.1.
 Equipment